Greenville, Mississippi: The destruction of Greenville and the Civil War

-The town was destroyed during the Union Army's actions related to the siege of Vicksburg.
+The town (the second Greenville, eventually also referred to as Old Greenville by its residents who may not have been familiar with Mississippi's first Greenville, which by then had disappeared) was destroyed during the Union Army's actions related to the siege of Vicksburg.
 Troops from a Union gunboat landed at Greenville.
 In retaliation for being fired upon, they burned every building.
 The inhabitants took refuge in plantation homes of the area.
 When the war ended, veterans of Mississippi regiments returned to find Greenville in a state of ruin.